 What Is Electrolysis?

 Several treatments are often needed for full hair removal.
 This is because hair follicles are not all active at the same time; some are dormant while others are actively growing hair.
-However, electrolysis is the only truly permanent hair removal opens in a new window procedure.
-After a number of treatments, the hair will be permanently removed.
+However, electrolysis is the only truly permanent hair removal procedure.
+After a number of treatments, the hair will be permanently removed from your body.

 Before performing electrolysis, it is typical to meet with a client to discuss the procedure and their medical history.
 Depending on your state, you may be required to have a properly licensed and trained electrologist.

 There is very little aftercare involved and there are few electrolysis hair removal side effects.
-The area treated may be tender and experience some swelling and redness for a bit; however, this typically goes away in a few hours.
+The area treated may feel some discomfort; some may experience tenderness, swelling and/or redness for a bit.
+However, this typically goes away in a few hours.

 What Is Laser Hair Removal?

 Laser hair removal uses a laser to damage hair follicles enough that it inhibits the ability to grow hair.

 Laser treatment will permanently diminish hair growth.
 However, it may not eliminate unwanted hair forever.
 In most cases, the hair will eventually grow back.
 Because of this, many clinicians have started referring to laser hair removal as “long term hair removal” instead of a permanent removal method.